alxblzd/alxblzd.github.io/_posts/2024-07-15-proj-traefik-multiples-instances.md

 ---
-title: "[PROJECT] Multiples Trafik instances to one external IP"
+title: "[Wiki] Traefik Multiples instances"
 author: Alxblzd
 date: 2024-09-22 14:45:00 +0100
 categories: [Project, Electronic]
-tags: [RPI, Raspberry, Disk, Electronic, Battery]
+tags: [Traefik, Docker, Proxy]
 render_with_liquid: false
 image: /assets/img/logo/traefik_logo.webp
 alt: "Treafik logo"
 ---

-# Issue
+## Issue

-Traefik requires ports 80 and 443 for routing traffic to its applications

-Normally, a router can forward these ports to only one internal host
+Traefik requires ports 80 and 443 for routing traffic to its applications, a router can forward these ports to only one internal host

 The challenge arises when you have multiple servers running Traefik and you want them to serve different domains but are limited to one external IP